MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 #### 1.9.4 Purpose of notifications

-Notifications sent from your Extension must relate to that Extension or to other Extensions you publish in Microsoft Edge Addons catalog and must not include promotional messages of any kind that are not related to your Extensions.
+Notifications sent from your Extension must relate to that Extension or to other Extensions you publish in Microsoft Edge Add-ons catalog and must not include promotional messages of any kind that are not related to your Extensions.

 ### 1.10 Advertising Conduct and Content